 Negative air ions can be put in the air for the patient to absorb even while they are sleeping.
 Ions cannot be seen or smelled and therefore do not disrupt the patient in any way.

-Doctors now regularly use bright light therapy to treat patients for both seasonal and non seasonal depression as well as some sleep disorders.
+Doctors now regularly use bright light therapy to treat patients for both seasonal affective disorder and non seasonal depression as well as some sleep disorders.

-Future studies may test bright light therapy for other seasonal disorders.
+Future studies may test bright light therapy for other seasonal disorders, such as winter depression.